Music

 Benefits of studying Music at Merton

-• Music at Merton is a vibrant and diverse community, with a strong record of success in both academic study and practical performance.
+• The Music Degree Programme at Merton is a vibrant and diverse community, with a strong record of success in both academic study and practical performance.

 • Our students all have access to outstanding, modern facilitiesThe College's libraries hold an impressive Music section (providing almost all of the books undergraduates need during their studies), including some unique music collections/manuscripts.